 Supplies for Sumi-e

-1 Ink Stick and an Ink Stone or 1 Bottle Japanese Black Ink
+1 Ink Stick and & Ink Stone OR 1 Bottle Japanese Black Ink

 1 Medium Japanese Brush